BekaValentine/labrys/docs/architecture.md

     ├── src/ : additional python files
     ├── templates/ : html templates
     └── data/ : holds all of the backend data
-        ├── admins.txt : holds the list of blade public signing keys which can administer this blade ├── blade_url.txt : contains the canonical URL of this blade ├── session_secret_key.txt : holds the secret key to use for session management ├── authentication/ : holds data pertaining to authenticating the blade user
+        ├── blade_url.txt : contains the canonical URL of this blade ├── session_secret_key.txt : holds the secret key to use for session management ├── authentication/ : holds data pertaining to authenticating the blade user